 Along with everything else that has changed about college over the last couple of decades, the tuition bill has evolved, too.
 Here’s a short guide to what’s on the bill and how to pay it.

 Accessing the tuition bill Some colleges still mail paper bills home—to the student’s attention.
 But more and more schools use an e-billing system meaning you must go online to view the statement.
-A letter, postcard or email will be sent to your freshman explaining how to access her account.
-Ask her about it if she hasn’t mentioned receiving the information because the tuition payment is almost always due before classes start.
+A letter, postcard or email will be sent to your freshman explaining how to access their account.
+Ask them about it if they haven’t mentioned receiving the information because the tuition payment is almost always due before classes start.

 To see the bill, your teen needs to sign in to the Student Account Center on the college’s website.
-Ideally, your student has already set up her login.
-Once logged in, review the breakdown of the charges with her, not just the bottom line.
+Ideally, your student has already set up their login.
+Once logged in, review the breakdown of the charges with them, not just the bottom line.

 Reading a tuition bill Remember that charges are issued for one semester/trimester/quarter at a time.
 If you still find yourself facing sticker shock, hold on.
 Sometimes, the bill doesn’t reflect all the credits to your freshman’s account, like scholarships, grants and loans issued through the school.

-In order for those to be applied, your student has to accept or decline each piece of his financial aid package online.
+In order for those to be applied, your student has to accept or decline each piece of their financial aid package online.
 Scholarships and grants don’t need to be repaid, so they might not require any action.
 But loans and work-study do need a response.
-If your freshman doesn’t need the loan this year, he shouldn’t accept it.
-He will likely be offered another one next year.
+If your freshman doesn’t need the loan this year, they shouldn’t accept it.
+They will likely be offered another one next year.
 (See my post on financial aid to understand what’s being offered before accepting or declining.)
 If you have questions, contact the financial aid or bursar’s office.

 Deciphering a college tuition statement is similar to figuring out your cable or electric bill—lots of fees you don’t understand.
 Typical charges beyond tuition, room and board include smaller charges for student activities, transportation, labs and health care/wellness center.
-Your student may be able to opt out of the health care fee by providing proof that she already has health insurance.
+Your student may be able to opt out of the health care fee by providing proof that they already have health insurance.

-Deciding who’s paying If your student is footing the bill, then he will pay via his student account.
+Deciding who’s paying If your student is footing the bill, then they will pay via their student account.
 But if someone other than the student is covering college costs, your freshman must request or create an authorized payer account for that person.
 Multiple authorized payer accounts can be set up, helpful if each parent is covering a semester.